Bed bug control techniques: Vacuuming

 Vacuuming helps with reducing bed bug infestations, but does not eliminate bed bugs hidden inside of materials.
-Also, unless the contents of the vacuum are emptied immediately after each use, bedbugs may crawl out through the vacuum's hoses and re-establish themselves.
+Also, unless the contents of the vacuum are emptied immediately after each use, bed bugs may crawl out through the vacuum's hoses and re-establish themselves.
 Vacuuming with a large bristle attachment can also aid in removing hidden bugs as well.

 Heat treatment

 Steam

 Steam treatment can effectively kill all stages of bed bugs.
 To be effective, steam treatment must reach 150–170 degrees Fahrenheit (65 - 75 °C) for a sustained period.

 Unfortunately, bed bugs hide in a diversity of places, making steam treatment very tedious, labour-intensive and time consuming.
 There is also the risk of the steam not penetrating materials enough to kill hidden bed bugs.
 The steam may also damage materials such as varnished wood, or cause mold from the moisture left behind.
 Effective treatment requires repeated and very thorough steaming of the mattress, box spring, bed frame, bed covers, pillows, not to mention other materials and objects within the infested room, such as carpets and curtains.

 Infested clothes can be effectively treated by a high-temperature ironing with vapor.
 If performed meticulously, this method yields faster disinfection compared to high-temperature washing in a washing machine.
-However, attention should be paid in order to avoid bedbug escape from the ironed clothes.
+However, attention should be paid in order to avoid bed bug escape from the ironed clothes.

 For volumetric objects (e.g. pillow, blanket, sleeping bag, rug), boiling in a large saucepan for more than 10 minutes represents a reliable method.
 In this manner, the lethal temperatures propagate with certainty deep inside the object, which is not necessarily the case of a washing machine cleaning cycle.

 For smaller objects, pouring boiling water from a kettle onto the object located in a basin may be enough to kill bed bugs and eggs.